mingkaic/cppkg/README.md

 # Dependencies

-## DIFF, ESTD, EXAM, FMTS, JOBS, and LOGS
+## DIFF, ERROR, ESTD, EXAM, FMTS, JOBS, LOGS, and TYPES

 These libraries don't depend on anything

 ## FLAG

-This library depend on boost
+This library depends on boost

+## EGRPC

+This library depends on grpc and protobuf